 |Helping Hands Christmas Angel Tree Flyer 2012.pdf ||232.5 KB|

-Every Friday morning at 10:30 a.m. from September through May (except on holidays), the library provides storytime for pre-school children.
+Every Friday from September through May (except on holidays), the library provides a themed-craft activity for children.

-For more information about storytime, please contact Diana Johnston, Youth Services Coordinator, at (740) 596-5691.
+For more information about this activity, please contact Diana Johnston, Youth Services Coordinator, at (740) 596-5691.